 | Under-consumption | $2,000,000 | $1,400,000 | $0 (but $600K unused) | N/A — wasted commitment |

 Azure does not have a built-in hard spending cap for EA customers.
 Budget alerts warn you when thresholds are reached, but they do not stop consumption.
 Resources continue running and incurring charges regardless of whether you have committed funds remaining.
-The absence of a hard cap is by design — Microsoft does not want to disrupt your production workloads.
+The absence of a hard cap is by design.

 Overage charges are typically invoiced monthly in arrears after the commitment is exhausted.
-This means you may not see the overage bill until 30–60 days after the consumption occurred, creating a lag between spending and awareness that compounds the problem.
+You may not see the bill until 30–60 days after the consumption occurred, creating a lag between spending and awareness that compounds the problem.
 Monthly billing reconciliation is essential.

 While Microsoft's standard practice is to bill overages at your EA discount rate, the contractual language is not always explicit.
 Some EA amendments specify that overages revert to pay-as-you-go (list) pricing.
-Always verify your overage rate in writing before signing — a 15% discount versus list price on a $500K overage is a $75K difference.
+Always verify your overage rate in writing.
+A 15% discount versus list price on a $500K overage is a $75K difference.

-Development and test environments that are provisioned for projects but never deprovisioned after completion are the single largest source of Azure waste.
-Virtual machines, databases, and storage accounts running 24/7 in non-production subscriptions can consume $10K–$50K per month each.
+Development and test environments provisioned for projects but never deprovisioned after completion are the single largest source of Azure waste.
+VMs, databases, and storage accounts running 24/7 in non-production subscriptions can consume $10K–$50K per month each.
 Without automated shutdown policies, these "zombie resources" accumulate silently.

 Azure Reserved Instances (RIs) provide 30–60% discounts for one- or three-year commitments.
-When reservations expire without renewal, the same workloads continue running at pay-as-you-go rates — instantly doubling or tripling the cost of those resources.
+When reservations expire without renewal, the same workloads continue running at pay-as-you-go rates, instantly doubling or tripling the cost.
 RI expiry tracking is often missed by organisations without dedicated FinOps teams.

 Azure commitments are typically based on historical consumption plus a growth forecast.
 When new projects, acquisitions, or cloud migrations accelerate faster than planned, actual consumption outpaces the forecast.
-This is a positive business outcome — your organisation is adopting cloud — but it creates a budget problem if the commitment was sized too conservatively.
+This is a positive business outcome, but it creates a budget problem if the commitment was sized too conservatively.

 Set budgets in Azure Cost Management at subscription and resource group levels with alerts at 50%, 75%, 90%, and 100% of your monthly allocation.
 Alerts should notify both IT operations and finance stakeholders.
-Budget alerts are warning signals, not spending caps — Azure will not stop resources when a budget is exceeded.
-Configure alerts to trigger automated actions (such as email notifications, Teams messages, or webhook-driven scripts) to ensure visibility.
+Budget alerts are warning signals, not spending caps.
+Configure alerts to trigger automated actions (email notifications, Teams messages, or webhook-driven scripts).

 Enforce mandatory tagging on all Azure resources with tags for department, project, environment (prod/dev/test), and cost centre.
-Tags enable cost attribution — you can identify which teams and projects are driving spend and hold them accountable.
-Without tagging, cost analysis is limited to subscription-level aggregation, which obscures the root causes of overage.
+Tags enable cost attribution: you can identify which teams and projects are driving spend and hold them accountable.
+Without tagging, cost analysis is limited to subscription-level aggregation, which obscures root causes.

 Schedule monthly reviews comparing actual Azure consumption against the commitment burn rate.
 Calculate the projected year-end consumption based on the current run rate.
 If the projection exceeds the commitment by more than 10%, escalate to procurement and finance to evaluate options: optimise workloads, negotiate a mid-term commitment increase, or prepare for the overage invoice.